zkoss-demo/zk-react-demo/README.md

-# ZK UIs in React
+# ZK UI in React

-A demostration of how to use ZK UIs in React, without the server.
+The demostration is a less previewer, showing how to use ZK UI in React, without the server.

-It shows the possibility of future ZK components usage.
+It is the early-stage prototype for future ZK component usage.

-And it is useful if you are learning [LESS CSS](http://lesscss.org/)!

 ## Used ZK Components